britig/policy-refinement-bo/README.md

 ```
 $ python main.py --display
 ```
-Mention the policy and the failure trajectory file in arguments or in the main.py file
+Mention the actor policy and the failure trajectory file in arguments or in the main.py file

 Change the actor_model argument for observing the behaviour of sub-policy and updated policy on the failure trajectories